 What is formaldehyde?
 The EPA states that “formaldehyde is a colorless, flammable gas at room temperature and has a strong odor.
 Exposure to formaldehyde may cause adverse health effects.”

-Portland State University researchers reported in 2015 that vapor products produced high levels of formaldehyde — even more than cigarettes.
-What they didn’t explain was that their experiments used unrealistically high voltages and smoking machines to produce vapor that would have been unbearable for anyone to inhale.
+Portland State University researchers reported in 2015 that vapor products produced high levels of formaldehyde—even more than cigarettes.
+What they didn’t explain was that their experiments used unrealistically high voltage settings and smoking machines to produce vapor that would have been unbearable for anyone to inhale.

 In a 2017 study, cardiologist Konstantinos Farsalinos replicated the Portland State experiment and showed that the vapor produced by deliberately overheating was unpalatable to human users.
 “The high levels of formaldehyde emissions that were reported in a previous study were caused by unrealistic use conditions that create the unpleasant taste of dry puffs to e-cigarette users and are thus avoided,” wrote the author.

-The authors also explained that we inhale 1 mg of formaldehyde every day, just in our own homes.
-The average vaper, using 5 mg of e-liquid a day in a modern atomizer, only increases their formaldehyde intake by 0.083 mg.
+The authors also explained that we inhale 1 mg of formaldehyde every day, just from the air in our own homes.
+The average vaper, using 5 mL of e-liquid a day in a modern atomizer, only increases their formaldehyde intake by 0.083 mg.
 That’s less than a 9 percent increase above the normal exposure level, which is probably not significant.

 Cigarettes wreak havoc on the body, damaging the smoker practically from head to toe.
 The harms have been proven beyond doubt.
-But there is no evidence pointing to similar health effects from vaping — or any health problems, for that matter — unless you count possible nicotine dependence.
+But there is no evidence pointing to similar health effects from vaping—or any health problems, for that matter, unless you count possible nicotine dependence.
 But nicotine isn’t directly responsible for any of the terrible results of smoking.
-Vaping remains a far better choice when compared to smoking.

 Vaping poses far less risk to users than smoking.